A Gated Attention Transformer for Multi-Person Pose Tracking: Transformer for Multi-Person Pose Tracking

 We assume that the human poses are extracted for a new frame $t$ by a standard multi-person pose estimator where we utilize the detector from \cite{posetrack21} for a fair comparison.
 Specifically, for a given frame at time $t$, our network takes as input the set of estimated bounding boxes $\mathcal{B}_D^t$ and poses $\mathcal{P}_D^t$, and additionally detected keypoint heatmaps $\mathcal{H}^t_D$ extracted from the image crops $\mathcal{I}_D^t$ of detected persons.
-From the heatmaps and image crops, an embedding $E^t_D$ for re-identification will be computed as described in \cref{sec:encoder} (\cref{fig:architecture}a).
-To measure pose and spatial proximity between detections and tracks, similarities to the bounding boxes $\mathcal{B}_T^{t-1}$ and poses $\mathcal{P}_T^{t-1}$ of the last frame of each track are predicted, which results in the embedding $E_{T\rightarrow D}^t$ (\cref{fig:architecture}b) that will be described in \cref{sec:encoder} as well.
-Similar to \cite{gong2019}, we call $E_{T\rightarrow D}^t$ edge embedding since it is an embedding of the edges between the tracks and detections.
-Given both embeddings $E^t_D$ and $E_{T\rightarrow D}^t$ as well as the track embeddings $E_T^{t-1}$ that have been estimated in the previous frame $t{-}1$, the proposed \emph{Dual-Source Decoder} (\cref{fig:architecture}c) and the \emph{Matching Layer} (\cref{fig:architecture}d) assign the current detections to previous tracks, update the track embeddings, and initialize new tracks.
+From the heatmaps and image crops, an embedding $E^t_D$ for re-identification is computed as described in \cref{sec:encoder} (\cref{fig:architecture}a).
+To measure pose and spatial proximity between detections and tracks, similarities to the bounding boxes $\mathcal{B}_T^{t-1}$ and poses $\mathcal{P}_T^{t-1}$ of the last frame of each track are computed, which results in the edge embedding $E_{T\rightarrow D}^t$ (\cref{fig:architecture}b) between a track $T$ and a detection $D$, which will be described in \cref{sec:encoder} as well.
+We denote $E_{T\rightarrow D}^t$ as pose similarity embedding.
+Given both embeddings $E^t_D$ and $E_{T\rightarrow D}^t$ as well as the track embeddings $E_T^{t-1}$ that have been estimated in the previous frame $t{-}1$, the proposed \emph{Gated Attention Decoder} (\cref{fig:architecture}c) and the \emph{Gated Matching Layer} (\cref{fig:architecture}d) assign the current detections to previous tracks, update the track embeddings, and initialize new tracks.
 Both will be described in the following \cref{sec:twostream}.